commercelayer/commercelayer-docs-resources/payment_gateways/object.md

 # The payment gateway object

-A payment gateway object is returned as part of the response body of each successful list, retrieve, create or update API call.
+A payment gateway object is returned as part of the response body of each successful list or retrieve API call <b>to the /api/payment_gateways endpoint</b>.

 ## Fields